ietf-wg-cellar/matroska-specification/matroska_security.md

 * Chapter Codecs running unwanted commands on the host system.

 The same error handling done for EBML applies to Matroska files.
-Particular error handling is not covered in this specification as this is depends on the goal of the `Matroska Readers`.
+Particular error handling is not covered in this specification, as this is depends on the goal of the `Matroska Readers`.
 It is up to the decision of the `Matroska Readers` on how to handle the errors if they are recoverable in their code or not.
-For example, if the checksum of the `\Segment\Tracks` is invalid some could decide to try to read the data anyway, some will just reject the file, most will not even check it.
+For example, if the checksum of the `\Segment\Tracks` is invalid, some could decide to try to read the data anyway, some will just reject the file, most will not even check it.

 `Matroska Reader` implementations need to be robust against malicious payloads.